AREAS OF PRACTICE

 Solving workplace problems.

-Employment law – Areas of Practice
+Industrial Employment Law – Areas of Practice

 Workclaims Australia provides legal services for problems encountered by Australian workers in the workplace.